What happens when you arrive?

 What is Intake?

-Intake is the formal assessment of you or your loved one’s substance abuse treatment needs.
+Intake is the formal assessment of you or your loved one’s substance use disorder treatment needs.
 The process begins with that first phone call but ramps up upon arrival at Chapters Capistrano with the face-to-face interview.

 The Face-to-Face is a more in-depth version of the telephone question-and-answer session that determines your course of treatment.
-You meet with the house behavioral health technician (BHT) and a licensed practical nurse (LPN) for about an hour to 90 minutes.
+You meet with the house behavioral health technician (BHT) and a licensed vocational nurse (LVN).

-During the Face-to-Face, you may be asked more questions by the BHT and LPN, such as:
+During the Face-to-Face, you may be asked more questions by the BHT and LVN, such as:

 - What substances have you used?
 How much?
 For how long?
 And how recently?